OumaimaFassi/SNCF_viz/README.md

 We invite you to read the following parts to discover the utility of our tool!

-Also, feel free to check out our video presentation of the project
+Also, feel free to check out our video presentation of the project by clicking on the picture below.
 <a href="https://vimeo.com/259271410" target="blank" style="text-align: center;"><img src="img/videocaption.png" alt="Our video presentation"/></a>

 # General layout of the page